Almost every business goes through this: you set a refund policy, and a customer violates it — but they still want their money back.

 It’s Q&A Wednesday, and we’ve got a listener who wants to know how flexible or strict they can afford to be.
 Are there advantages to being a hardliner?
 What can you gain from bending the rules?
 It’s best to figure out what you’re going to do now, before you’re faced with the situation — because you probably will be.

 We’ll share our own formula for handling post-deadline refund requests, and explore the pros and cons of good old fashioned mercy.
 Plus, we’ll explain how every refund request is a hidden opportunity, if you know how to approach it.
-Click Play!
+Click play at the top of the page!